glindsey/MetaHack/README.md

 Known Bugs / Issues
 -------------------

+* Library and include directories in the project are absolute at the moment, instead of being relative to the project.

 * Resizing the window is ~~definitely~~ maybe broken?
 It seems to be working correctly again, but I swear it was broken before.